 By themselves, small black moles on the body without any transformation are completely harmless.
 However, the following features should cause concern:

-• the presence of multiple ordinary "flies" on the body;
+• the presence of multiple ordinary “spots” on the body;

-• a pigmented mole that began to hurt, itch, bleed;
+• a pigmented mole that began to hurt, itch, and bleed;

 • a re-acquired birthmark that appeared on the body after removal and is characterized by rapid growth;